GitoriousLispBackup/eql/README.txt

     make

 This will build both the EQL executable and shared library.
-(Please note that e.g. on a Netbook the eql_lib.pro compile time may exceed half an hour.)

 3) cd ..

+[Linux]
-[Linux]: you need to create a link to the EQL shared library, something like:
+    You need to create a link to the EQL shared library, something like: cd /usr/lib
-             cd /usr/lib
         sudo ln -s ~/eql/libeql.so.1 libeql.so.1

-[OSX]:   you may want to create a convenience link:
-             ln -s eql.app/Contents/MacOS/eql eql
+[OSX]
-         you need to create a link to the EQL shared library, something like: cd /usr/lib
+    You need to create a link to the EQL shared library, something like: cd /usr/lib
         sudo ln -s ~/eql/libeql.1.dylib libeql.1.dylib
+    You may want to create a convenience link: ln -s eql.app/Contents/MacOS/eql eql